h2oai/wave/website/blog/2021-03-08-ml-release.md

 }
 ```

-To do the predictions, we need to prepare input data for `model.predict()` method.
+To do the predictions, we need to prepare the input data for `model.predict()` method.
 We do this every call since we want to see the rating being updated immediately:

 ```py {5,6,7,8}
 from h2o_wave import app, Q